magento/devdocs/guides/v2.1/coding-standards/technical-guidelines/technical-guidelines.md

 3.1.
 There SHOULD be no circular dependencies between objects.

 3.2.
-The `app/etc/di.xml` file MUST contain only framework-level Depenedency Injection (DI) settings.
+The `app/etc/di.xml` file MUST contain only framework-level Dependency Injection (DI) settings.

 3.3.
 All modular DI settings (except for Presentation layer configuration) SHOULD be stored in `<module_dir>/etc/di.xml`.